crake7/Network-Pen-Test-Tools/README.md

 <h4>Are you looking for additional crafted tools to use during a penetration test?</h4>

 This repo is an addition to my previous repo [/Malware-Dev-and-Network-Exploitation-Tools](https://github.com/crake7/Malware-Dev-and-Network-Exploitation-Tools).
-It brings mostly **NEW tools** to use in a penetration test as well as **Burp Suite** extensions.
+It brings mostly **NEW tools** to use in a penetration test, as well as **Burp Suite** extensions.

 ## Requirements